crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `excluded_uris`: array of URIs that will not be bounced.

+- `stream_mode`: (**only configurable for LAPI bouncer as CAPI bouncer only works in stream mode**)

-- `stream_mode`: true to enable stream mode, false to enable the live mode.
-Default to false.
-By default, the `live mode` is enabled.
-The first time a stranger connects to your website, this mode means that the IP will be checked directly by the CrowdSec API.
+  true to enable stream mode, false to enable the live mode.
+Default to false for `LAPI` bouncer.
+In other word, by default, the `live mode` is enabled.
+The first time a stranger connects to your website, this mode means that the IP will be checked directly by the CrowdSec LAPI.
 The rest of your user’s browsing will be even more transparent thanks to the fully customizable cache system.
 But you can also activate the `stream mode`.
 This mode allows you to constantly feed the bouncer with the malicious IP list via a background task (CRON), making it to be even faster when checking the IP of your visitors.
 Besides, if your site has a lot of unique visitors at the same time, this will not influence the traffic to the API of your CrowdSec instance.
+  **N.B.:** `CAPI` bouncer always use the stream mode.
+That's why this setting is only used with a `LAPI` bouncer.

-### Local API Connection
+### API Connection

+- `api_timeout`: In seconds.
+The timeout when calling `LAPI` or `CAPI`.
+Default to 120 sec.
+If set to a negative value, timeout will be unlimited.

+- `user_agent_suffix`: This setting is not required.

+  Sending a `User-Agent` header during a `CAPI` or `LAPI` call is mandatory.
+By default, user agent will be `csphpcapi/vX.Y.Z` or `csphplapi/vX.Y.Z`.

+  You can add a custom suffix to this value by using the `user_agent_suffix` setting.
+It must be a string matching the regular expression `#^[a-z0-9]{0,16}$#`.
+At the end, user agent will be like `csphp(c|l)api_MySuffix/vX.Y.Z`.

+- `user_agent_version`: This setting is not required.

+  As mentioned above, default user agent is `csphp(c|l)api/vX.Y.Z` where `vX.Y.Z` is the current release version of some dependencies of this library.

+  You can add a custom version to this value by using the `user_agent_version` setting.
+It must be a string matching the regular expression `#^v\d{1,4}(\.\d{1,4}){2}$#`.

+#### LAPI connection specificities

 - `auth_type`: Select from `api_key` and `tls`.
 Choose if you want to use an API-KEY or a TLS (pki) authentification.
   TLS authentication is only available if you use CrowdSec agent with a version superior to 1.4.0.